mpanighetti/dnd5e-classes/alchemist/house-of-abiogenesis.md

-# House of Abiogenesis[^🧪]
+# House of Abiogenesis

 On most worlds, the chemical and electrical interactions that resulted in the first spark of life is a secret lost to time, but practitioners of abiogenesis alchemy have learned how to reproduce this spark, creating new life from nonliving materials.
-Alchemists who have perfected this technique can augment their creations with powerful abilities using their potioncraft.
+Alchemists[^🧪] who have perfected this technique can augment their creations with powerful abilities using their potioncraft.

 #### Abiogenesis Elixir